leoisl/paper_pandora2020_analyses/README.md

 # Output files description

 This pipeline produces a package in the end with data that can be reprocessed and replotted.
-Besides the data, a plot is also produced to give a general sense on the data, and how the plots look like.
+Besides the data, plots are also produced to give a general sense/idea of the data, and how the plots should look like.
 This is a short description of each file and its fields.

 ## Preliminaries

 ### The different types of recall
-In many plots regarding recall, we have different ways to measure it.
+In many plots regarding recall, we have different ways to measure recall.
 It is easier to explain them using examples, so let's consider the following pangenome variant, which is a SNP `A -> C`, `A` is in 5 samples, `C` is in 10 samples.

 Recall WRT truth probes (`recall_wrt_truth_probes`): here we don't actually work with pangenome variants, just with pairwise variants.
 Each allele of each pairwise variant becomes a truth probe.
-For e.g., here we have 5 truth probes for the `A` allele and 10 truth probes for the `C` allele, and let's say when we make all pairwise comparisons between the truth assemblies, we find 50 pairwise SNPs (5 samples with `A` x 10 samples with `C`).
+For e.g., here we have 5 truth probes for the `A` allele and 10 truth probes for the `C` allele, and let's say that when we make all pairwise comparisons between the truth assemblies, we find 50 pairwise SNPs (5 samples with `A` x 10 samples with `C`).
 While these 50 SNPs can be summarised as a single pangenome variation, in this measure we don't do this deduplication.
 Here, we will have thus 100 truth probes (2 for each pairwise SNP), and recall is basically how many truth probes we found over the number of total truth probes.